bcgov/bc-emli-application-sys/README.md

 # Overview

-Welcome to the codebase for BC's Housing Permit Portal
+This Energy Savings Program application project is a clone of the BC Housing Permit Portal.

 ## Getting Started